|Pursue convenient JUnit testability. Encourage frequent invocation of IDE test coverage using functionally equivalent services.|

-Based on our experience with “the Company,” we encourage a JUnit Strategy for Testing (JUST-enough) approach, which seeks to: minimize external dependencies, leverage functionally equivalent services, minimize the use of Mocks except for reluctant collaborators, and encourages running the full suite of tests frequently.
+Based on our experience with “the Company,” we encourage a JUnit Strategy for Testing (JUST-enough) approach, which seeks to: minimize external dependencies, leverage functionally equivalent services, minimize the use of Mocks except for reluctant collaborators, and encourages running test coverage frequently.

 We have observed the continuing tension between the Classical style of TDD and the Mockist style that Martin Fowler described in 2007.
-We believe that an irrational exuberance for mock testing can lead to a disproportionate ratio of test operations to production code operations.
-This ratio can serve as an “exuberance smell” for the potential elimination of test code waste (duplication) and encouragement to design with proven patterns demonstrating simpler testability.
+We believe that an exuberance for mock testing is a hold-over from an era when many test code operations were required to achieve effective production code coverage.
+The JUST approach is dogmatically determined to eliminate test code waste (duplication) with patterns demonstrating simpler testability.

 So, when does JUST advocate using a Mock resource?
 Oleg Shvartsman has provided a wonderful answer to this question by injecting the term “Reluctant Collaborator” into the discussion.
 Oleg defines the term as when a resource is: